Skip to main content

 Display name

-The name of the connection as it will appear at our authentication point when there is a choice of connector.
-Defaults to the name specified in the CAS metadata
+Name of the connection, as it will appear in our authentication point when there is a choice of connector.
+Defaults to the name specified in the CAS metadata.

 Metadata URL

 Where the CAS metadata is published.
-Populated only when metadata is loaded from a URL, it allows easy updates to the connection if your CAS system changes.
+Populated only when metadata is loaded from a URL, this setting allows easy updates to the connection if your CAS system changes.

 EntityID